Anderson Bridge (Singapore): Description

 Anderson Bridge is made up of three large girders which hold the bridge up.
 Two of the girders are placed on opposite sides of the bridge with one in the middle, allowing for two separate roadways on the bridge that help to regulate traffic.
 There are four arches at the end of the two concrete footpaths, each of them made of granite and has a bracket to hold a gas lamp.
 The footpaths themselves are held up by cantilevers and were initially built to separate vehicle traffic from pedestrian traffic.
 The bridge has railings, rainwater channels, gully frames, and covers, all of which were made at the Municipal Workshop in River Valley.
 Gas and water lines, electric cables, and telephone wires were run under the roadway.
+The bridge's total length is 70 m, while its width is 23 m.

+Following Anderson Bridge's gazetting as a national monument, the NHB launched the Milestones Through Monuments programme, where public installation art was erected at the Singapore River Bridges.
+Anderson Bridge's installation art was a life-sized tram model that represented the trams that formerly ran along the bridge.
+It was designed by EXD Lab.
 An inscribed stone from Aswan, Egypt, was imported and placed on the bridge facing the Victoria Memorial Hall.
 The Merlion Park (now known as the Waterboat House Garden) was formerly located next to the Anderson Bridge at the mouth of the Singapore River.
 The park, which had the Merlion statue, was built in 1972 before it was moved in 2001 to the present Merlion Park, with the park near Anderson Bridge renamed to the Waterboat House Garden.
 Following its gazetting as a national monument, a plaque was added to the bridge which states:Named after Sir John Anderson, Governor of the Straits Settlement (1904–1911), Anderson Bridge was built between 1908 [and] 1909 to take vehicular load off Cavenagh Bridge.
 It served traffic along the seafront, connecting Empress Place to Collyer Quay.
 The bridge was constructed with three steel arches and supporting steel girders to accommodate vehicles and electric trams.
 Its neoclassical style features rusticated archways and a fluted pier at each end.
 A red granite plaque imported from Aswan, Egypt, presented as part of the opening ceremony, is fixed at the end of the central girder.